 These carnivorous beetles can enter the home through windows and doors, as well as through cracks and slits, and on flowers.
 They generally choose to nest inside of bird nests in order to provide an abundant source of food for their larvae, but they also lay their eggs inside of walls or chimneys where there are enough dead animals and insects to feed off of.
 Although adult carpet beetles can eat pollen and nectar in gardens and away from the home, the rich natural fibre in carpets attracts many of the larvae, as well as the adults, and can cause significant damage to the carpet.

-Both Fur Beetle and Varied Carpet Beetle larvae are known as ‘woolly bear’ and they are most widespread during spring, when they are attracted by light and are easily seen near windows.
+Both Fur Beetle and Varied Carpet Beetle larvae are known as ‘woolly bear’ and they are most widespread during spring when they are attracted by light and are easily seen near windows.
 The hairy form of the larvae changes as the insect pupates and sheds its hairs.
 Another concern is raised by this process because if these hairs get stuck in human skin they can create a bite-like effect.

-The Varied Carpet Beetle, in particular, has a lengthy lifetime and by the time they have transformed into adults, and have become regularly noticeable by the human eye, they will have been feasting on items in the home for as much as three years.
+The Varied Carpet Beetle, in particular, has a long lifetime and by the time they have transformed into adults, and have become regularly noticeable by the human eye, they will have been feasting on items in the home for as much as three years.

 It is because there is such a risk of having an unseen and widespread infestation that pest control services are sometimes a necessity.
 Our goal is to provide you with those services and to ensure that the right treatment is applied for the right circumstance.
-It may be as simple as removing bird nest materials around your home or as complicated as repeated application of insecticides on carpets and within the home.
+It may be as simple as removing bird nest materials around your home or as complicated as a repeated application of insecticides on carpets and within the home.
 Whatever the approach needed, we aim to completely cure your beetle problems.